 Prepare for Your Guests

-There are all sorts of reasons that having a final head count is important, but no reason is more important than for the caterer.
-Food is one of the most expensive parts of any wedding reception, so having an accurate head count can eliminate the need to buy way too much food or end up having too little to serve everyone.
+There are all sorts of reasons that having a final head count is important.
+However, no reason is more important than for the caterer.
+Food is one of the most expensive parts of any wedding reception.
+So, having an accurate head count can eliminate the need to buy way too much food or end up having too little to serve everyone.
 Other things that the final head count impact include the amount of wedding cake you need and the number of chairs that will need to be rented.

 Clothing and Accessories